 Sclerotherapy is a vein treatment option using a tiny needle to inject a solution called sclerosant into the veins, irritating the lining of the veins, causing them to close.
 Sclerotherapy is also used to treat both varicose and spider veins that are seen on the surface of the leg.

 This stepped approach — vein ablation, ultrasound-guided sclerotherapy, sclerotherapy — treats veins from the refluxing to the surface.
-Each patient’s course of treatment is specifically tailored to his or her needs; there is no ‘one size fits all approach.’
+Each patient’s course of treatment is specifically tailored to his or her needs at our vein clinic in St. Louis; there is no ‘one size fits all approach.’

 Remember; varicose veins in men and women are both very common, so contact us today for more information about our treatment services!
 We will give you the best vein treatments for legs in St. Louis.